-I’ve been to the area 3 times in the last year and each stay has been uniquely perfect –– from my usual move (a house rental), to a renovated old school motel (now boutique hotel) and even camping on a farm!
+I’ve been to the area 4 times in the last year and each stay has been uniquely perfect –– from my usual move (a house rental), to a couple newly renovated motel/hotel (now boutique hotels) and even camping on a farm!

 If you want to go down the house rental avenue –– I’m sure you’ve heard of Airbnb & VRBO.
 I have more experience staying in Airbnbs but we ended up booking a VRBO when Walter and I headed up to the area.

 This spot was perfectly cozy for a couple!
 Our neighbors were literally horses and I loved the quietude of being somewhat out in the “country”.
 The kitchen was fully equipped and ready for us to prep meals!

 We planned to cook most of our meals at our place and everything turned out perfectly.
 We loved the various seating areas we could enjoy a coffee, a meal or some peaceful time at sunset!

 Need menu ideas?
 Here are my go-to vacation recipes.